EmpireofKings/jetson-config/README.md

 # jetson-config
-Jetson configuration files for the Stanford Mars Rover
+Jetson configuration files for the Stanford Mars Rover.
+In general, most changes will be made by running the flash script (in the top-level directory of this repo) as follows:

 `./flash <profile> mmcblk0p1`